-Explain here: After assessing 5/5 the child will be seperated from others and taken to directors office where they will be kept supervised the confortable until parent/gaurdian curive for Mandated reporters who have reasonable cause to suspect a child in care is being abused or maltreated will take the following actions:
+Mandated reporters who have reasonable cause to suspect a child in care is being abused or maltreated will take the following actions:

-- Immediately make or cause to be made an oral report to the mandated reporter hotline (1-800-635-1522). - 2) File a written report using Form LDSS-2221A, Report of Suspected Child Abuse or Maltreatment to the local Child Protection Services (CPS) within 48 hours of making an oral report. - 3) After making the initial report, the reporting staff person must immediately notify the director or licensee of the center that the report was made. - The program must immediately notify the Office upon learning of a serious incident, involving a child which occurred while the child was in care at the program or was being transported by the program. - 5) Additional procedures (if any):
+- Immediately make or cause to be made an oral report to the mandated reporter hotline (1-800-635-1522). - 2) File a written report using form LDSS-2221A, Report of Suspected Child Abuse or Maltreatment to the local Child Protection Services (CPS) within 48 hours of making an oral report. - After making the initial report, the reporting staff person must immediately notify the director or licensee of the center that the report was made. - The program must immediately notify OCFS upon learning of a serious incident, involving a child which occurred while the child was in care at the program or was being transported by the program. - 5) Additional procedures (if any):